 ‘Present tense, future conditional, past perfect’ Much of what we do in PR is about creating compelling information, the kind that makes you feel something or want to do something.
 In our work in the property sector, we employ strategies to build reputations and to persuade stakeholders of the merits of our clients’ developments.
 That […]

-MIPIM is the largest and most important European property event, hosted in Cannes each year (14–17 March 2017).
+MIPIM is the largest and most important European property event, hosted in Cannes each year.
 For most delegates and their businesses, it’s a significant investment of time and money.
-And with so much to do and see, it’s vital that you have your visit planned out before you step on the plane. […]
+And with so much to do and see, it’s vital that you have your visit planned out before you step on the plane.
+We spoke to […]

 A client asked me the question “do you have any research / feedback on what makes a website successful?” so here are a few pointers.
 We have produced numerous websites, online shops and web apps working with our in house design team, specialists and web developer partners.
 For a proposal and quotation to overhaul your website that will […]